 - a.
-Enhanced Groundwater Production TVMWD will determine options for developing additional groundwater production. - b.
-JWL Flow Control Valve Maintain water reliability and minimize costs. - c.
+Enhanced Groundwater Production TVMWD will continue to pursue options for developing additional groundwater production and place the Grand Avenue Well into service. - b.
 Increase Storage in Six Basins TVMWD will continue working with Six Basins Watermaster on their strategic plan.
 One expected goal from their plan will be to exercise the basins more, which aligns with TVMWD's desire to spread and recover more water.
-TVMWD would request an increase to our storage account within Six Basins. - d.
+TVMWD would request an increase to our storage account within Six Basins. - c.
+Increase Storage in Chino Basin TVMWD will begin to pursue storage opportunities with the Chino Basin Watermaster for the benefit of its member agencies that pump in the Chino Basin. - d.
+Increase Storage in Main San Gabriel Basin TVMWD will work with the Main San Gabriel Basin Watermaster to execute a Cyclic Storage Agreement intended for increased storage deliveries in the future. - e.
 PM-26 Expansion Maintain diverse sources of water supplies and storage, and increase extractable water storage supplies.